 If you follow the flow of electrons you will see how this system works.
 Solar modules produce DC electricity, next comes the Grid Tied inverter, converting the DC to AC, next the power flows through the critical load panel, into the hybrid battery inverter, and then the power gets rectified (turned back to DC) and then stored in the battery.
 The power is stored there until needed, and then converted again back into AC power to be used in the AC panels and then supply to the loads.

 The significant difference between the two battery options is that in an AC coupled system, 2 inverters are needed.
 The grid tied inverter, plus the hybrid (battery) inverter.
-This is a very effective means to create back up power and using solar energy if you already have a solar system installed.
-However there is a price you must pay for this kind of system.
-The additional inverter is an added cost, and lower efficiency than the DC coupled alternative.
+This is a highly effective means to create back up power and use solar energy if you already have a solar system installed.
+However, there is a price you must pay for this kind of system.
+The additional inverter is an added cost, and it has a lower efficiency than the DC-coupled alternative.

 Here is an example of a Tesla Powerwall AC Coupled to a SolarEdge inverter.
 The Powerwall houses a hybrid inverter inside the shell.
-This system will have approximately a 15% loss of energy from the solar array to the loads inside the home.
+This system will have an approximately 15% loss of energy from the solar array to the loads inside the home.